Ray Eames: Death

 Ray died in Cedars Sinai Hospital, Los Angeles, California, on August 21, 1988, 10 years to the day after Charles.
-They are buried beside each other in Calvary Cemetery in St. Louis.
-The Office closed completely after her death.
+They are buried beside each other in Calvary Cemetery in St. Louis, Missouri.
+The Office closed after her death.

 Legacy

 To honor what would have been Ray's 100th birthday, Vitra renamed a street at its Basel Campus "Ray-Eames-Strasse 1."

 On February 23, 2013, a 3,300-square-foot exhibition entitled “Ray Eames: A Century of Modern Design,” opened in the Sacramento, California Museum.
 The show ran for one year and featured work she produced before meeting Charles, in 1941, in addition to the work of the Eames Office.

-Ray, along with her Charles, had also produced the India Report, creating a basis for the government of India's National Institute of Design, in Ahmedabad.
+Ray, along with Charles, had also produced the India Report, creating a basis for the government of India's National Institute of Design, in Ahmedabad.

 Recognition

-Ray' s contributions to the work of the Eames Office were severely overlooked during her lifetime, with Ray often portrayed as an insignificant part of the Office.
+Ray's contributions to the work of the Eames Office were overlooked during her lifetime, with Ray often portrayed as an insignificant part of the Office.
 When the Eameses appeared on The Today Show in 1956, for example, the new lounge chair was presented simply as “designed by Charles Eames.”
 The show's host, Arlene Francis, added that “when there is a very successful man, there is an interesting and able woman behind him.”
 Francis proceeded to introduce Ray condescendingly, with the line, “This is Mrs. Eames, and she’s going to tell us how she helps Charles.”
 In general, the media typically attributed the work solely to Charles, sometimes footnoting Ray.

-In the recent decades, however, Ray's work has received more attention.
+In recent decades, however, Ray's work has received more attention.
 In 1990, the journal Furniture History published a thorough interview between design historian Pat Kirkham and Ray.
 As Kirkham put it in the introduction to the interview transcript, "the interchange of ideas between these two enormously talented individuals is particularly difficult to chart because their personal and design relationship was so close."
 Although Charles did not correct Arlene Francis, he often stated that Ray's role was essential to the work the two did together.

 Ray has also received posthumous recognition for her personal fashion sense, which the New York Times described as "too maidenly to be echt-bohemian, too saucy to be quaint."